Commodity-linked stocks drag FTSE 100 lower; AstraZeneca jumps | Headlines

 - United Kingdom

-UK's blue-chip FTSE 100 index fell on Thursday, as miners and oil giants tracked losses in commodity prices, although a strong performance by drugmaker AstraZeneca following an upbeat forecast helped cap losses ahead of key U.S. inflation data.
+UK's FTSE 100 index fell on Thursday, as losses in miners and oil giants outweighed gains in drugmaker AstraZeneca, with investors awaiting key U.S. inflation data due later in the day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)